 Whether a wrongful death or personal injury claim, you need an experienced personal injury attorney from a reputable law firm to protect your rights.
-Our attorneys are well versed with Texas personal injury law and have the resources to take on large insurance companies on your behalf.
+Our attorneys are well-versed in Texas personal injury law and have the resources to take on large insurance companies on your behalf.

 If you suffered a serious injury that was not your fault or lost someone in an accident, contact our Texas personal injury lawyers for a free case evaluation, as you may be eligible for compensation.